Peoples State Forest

 Biking

 Mountain bikers are welcome to use the snowmobile trails for some thrilling, challenging singletrack.
 The trails are typically muddy with advanced, tricky terrain and rock obstacles best suited for the expert riders.
-Nearby Nepaug State Forest is a better option for casual and novice riders, offering a mix of everything from beginner-friendly gravel roads to technical singletrack, jumps and drops to excite the most experienced riders.
+Nearby Nepaug State Forest is a better option for casual and novice riders, offering a mix of everything from beginner-friendly gravel roads to technical singletrack, jumps, and drops to excite the most experienced riders.

 Boating

 This stretch of the Farmington, a Wild and Scenic River designated by the National Park Service, is synonymous with canoeing, kayaking, and tubing.
-Along the river, find a number of spots for your craft in the water, like Whittemore Grove, the beach behind the baseball diamond, or Pleasant Valley Bridge.
+Along the river, find several spots for your craft in the water, like Whittemore Grove, the beach behind the baseball diamond, or Pleasant Valley Bridge.
 But be warned.
 Depending on the time of year, recent storms, and other factors, you could be in for a heart-thumping, white-knuckle ride or a more leisurely float.
 Use caution and check water levels before heading out.

 KNOW BEFORE YOU GO